• Skip to primary navigation

 We serve all of our stir fry recipes over either jasmine, basmati or brown rice for my husband.
 And I will serve mine over cauliflower rice.
 I buy a frozen package of cauliflower rice, cook according to the package and then stir fry it over medium-high heat to dry it out and crisp it up, adding some garlic and pepper to spice it up.
 Delicious!

-If you tried this recipe and enjoyed it, I'd love if you gave it a 5 star rating.
+If you tried this recipe and enjoyed it, I'd love if you gave it a comment and a rating.
 This tells me what you like and want to see more of.
 Thank you.

 Here are MORE stir fry recipes for you to try: